-\end{example} \begin{remark} The entries of a Macaulay matrix $\cal M$ are the coefficients of the polynomials $f_1, \ldots, f_s$.
-An immediate consequence of the fact that normal forms are computed using linear algebra on Macaulay matrices, is that when the coefficients of $f_i$ are contained in a subfield $\tilde{K} \subset K$, all computations in step $(A)$ can be done over $\tilde{K}$.
-That is assuming the polynomials $g$ for which we want to compute $M_g$ have coefficients in $\tilde{K}$. \end{remark}
+The reader is encouraged to verify Theorem \ref{thm:EVthm} for these matrices. \end{example} \begin{remark} The entries of a Macaulay matrix $\cal M$ are the coefficients of the polynomials $f_1, \ldots, f_s$.
+An immediate consequence of the fact that normal forms are computed using linear algebra on Macaulay matrices is that when the coefficients of $f_i$ are contained in a subfield $\tilde{K} \subset K$, all computations in step $(A)$ can be done over $\tilde{K}$.
+This assumes the polynomials $g$ for which we want to compute $M_g$ have coefficients~in~$\tilde{K}$. \end{remark}

-As illustrated in Example \ref{ex:Macmtx}, to compute the matrices $M_g$ it is sufficient to determine the restriction of the normal form ${\cal N}: R \rightarrow B$ to a finite dimensional $K$-vector space $V \subset R$, containing $g \cdot B$.
+As illustrated in the example above, to compute the matrices $M_g$ it is sufficient to determine the restriction of the normal form ${\cal N}: R \rightarrow B$ to a finite-dimensional $K$-vector space $V \subset R$, containing $g \cdot B$.
 The restriction ${\cal N}_{|V} : V \rightarrow B$ is called a \emph{truncated normal form}, see \cite{telen2018solving} and \cite[Chapter 4]{telen2020thesis}.
 The dimension of the space $V$ counts the number of columns of the Macaulay matrix.

 Usually, one chooses the basis elements $b_j$ of $B$ to be monomials, and $g$ to be a coordinate function $x_i$.
-The basis elements may arise, for instance, as standard monomials from a \emph{Gr\"obner basis} computation.
+The basis elements may arise as standard monomials from a \emph{Gr\"obner basis} computation.
 We briefly discuss this important concept.